wp-plugins/bodi0s-easy-cache/readme.txt

 = 0.7 =

--Improved handling of password-protected posts/pages
+-Improved handling of password-protected posts and pages

 = 0.6 =